coq/coq/doc/sphinx/addendum/type-classes.rst

      { eqb : A -> A -> bool ;
        eqb_leibniz : forall x y, eqb x y = true -> x = y }.

-This class implements a boolean equality test which is compatible with Leibniz equality on some type.
+This typeclass implements a boolean equality test which is compatible with Leibniz equality on some type.
 An example implementation is:

 .. coqtop:: in